idebtor/nowic/01GettingStarted.md

 ## Are ready for 'Hello World!' program in C++?
   - Open a console. (may use cmd or powershell)
     - You may use cmd or powershell at this point.
-Sooner or later, howeever, we are going to use a different kind of console called mintty.
+Sooner or later, however, we are going to use a different kind of console called mintty.
 You may read __UsingMinttyInMinGW.md__ for the Mintty installation at `nowic` folder.
   - Open hello.cpp file with Atom
     ```
     Atom hello.cpp